bw2/bw2.github.io/2022-05-06-STR-truth-set.md

 - **144,773 STR variants**
 - **175,372 STR alleles**

-The size distribution of STR expansions and contractions is as follows:
+The size distribution of these variants is as follows:

 <img width=500 src="https://user-images.githubusercontent.com/6240170/200637637-32348eff-13bc-4c10-9cbb-c52304709859.png">